-- the student has successfully completed (defined as a grade of "C" or better) the prescribed course sequence noted above. - the student meets GPA requirements according to the policy on Academic Warning, Probation and Suspension on page 48 in this catalog. - the student has fulfilled any further requirements of conditional admissions.
+• the student has successfully completed (defined as a grade of "C" or better) the prescribed course sequence noted above.

+- the student meets GPA requirements according to the policy on Academic Warning, Probation and Suspension as outlined in this catalog. - the student has fulfilled any further requirements of conditional admissions.